CooperUnion/selfdrive/docs/projects/led-guide.md

 Beneath the `message_templates` we have the `nodes` section, which defines the messages for the nodes on the vehicle.
 Each node has a `rx` (CAN messages it recieves), `tx` (CAN messages it transmits) and a `messages` sections which populates the details of each message.
+Each message within the `can.yml` file has a unique identifier associated with it.
+Additionally, each entry is placed within alphabetical order, so when adding new nodes/messages be sure to provide a unique ID and maintain the order of entries.

 We now add our `LED` node to the `can.yml`